 Following Industry Standards

 Bearings adhere to ANSI standards (U.S.), ISO standards (global), Und DIN standards (European) to ensure interchangeability.
-Most come in standard sizes, Aber custom sizes are available for specialized applications like aerospace or unique industrial machinery.
+Most come in standard sizes, but custom sizes are available for specialized applications like aerospace or unique industrial machinery.

 Where Bearings Are Used Across Industries